 I’ve found that if I stick to green, khaki, grey, and white, it’s easy to mix and match.
 The weather can change drastically from day to night, one region to another, so pack a variety of layers based on your trip.

 I buy no-fuss, breathable materials like cotton that can be dried in the sun without shrinking.
 But do go for a cute blousy top (good for sun coverage and loose for heat) like the white one from Joie pictured below, plus a pair of cute green skinnies for night that will keep you warm.

 A breezy blouse is functional and cute

 Practical layers in neutral tones are easy to mix and match

 Accessories are a quick and easy way to add flair to what may seem like the same outfit day in and out.
 I typically go for a stack of bracelets and maybe a simple necklace.
 And the hats!
 A good sunhat for sun protection (I got a packable one from Goorin Brothers) and one baseball cap for days when you want to keep it simple.

 Good sunglasses are a must, and a light gauzy scarf in a neutral tone has saved me from many sunburns.
 In addition to boots, I bring a pair of flat, casual-but-cute sandals to wear at the lodge.

 I brought one hat with a few different pins in order to switch up my outfits while still packing light

 Last but not least, don’t forget your safari perfume: sunscreen and Deet bug spray!

-If you have any questions, email me at firstname.lastname@example.org and I would be happy to pass along some ideas to help you stay photo-ready on your adventure of a lifetime!
-Take a look at our sample packages for more safari inspiration.
+If you have any questions on how to pack for safari, email me at firstname.lastname@example.org.
+I would be happy to pass along some ideas to help you stay photo-ready on your adventure of a lifetime!